The table of contents may be found here.

 The lake deposits take two forms.
 The first are phreatomagmatic tuff beds like those we saw at Warm Dome.
 The other kind of lake deposit is lake bars, which are benches of sediments that once accumulated around the edges of the lake.
 Some of these, particularly from the earliest lakes, are well cemented, while the younger beds tend to be less well consolidated.

 The first and likely deepest lake formed immediately after the

 caldera collapsed.
-The water filling this lake was probably an
+The water filling this lake was locally hot but

 One such set of beds is found in Valle Jaramillo, next to the megabreccia block we saw earlier.

 54.626N 106 31.899W

 You can see some thinly bedded layers of reworked ash at the bottom and a darker conglomerate at top.
 These beds remind me of nothing so much as the Abiquiu Formation.
 This is unsurprising, given that the Abiquiu Formation is also reworked volcanic ash, albeit much older.

 These beds are thoroughly cemented.
 Considering that they were laid down in hot water saturated with silica, this is not terribly surprising.
 The beds also dip significantly to the northeast.
 This suggests they were laid down before resurgence was complete; that is, within 37,000 years of the Valles event.